LarryFeng01/Lowess-RF/README.md

 These are the predictions that we make with linear regression.
 But with locally weighted regression, our equation is:
 ![render](https://user-images.githubusercontent.com/58920498/153644163-484fddb6-1494-4eb8-af4c-0fc21a4ea438.png)

-So, the predictions we make are actually a linear combination of the actual observed values of the dependent variable.
-And for lowess. y hat is obtained as a different linear combination of the values of y.
+So, the predictions we make from our univariate data are a linear combination of the actual observed values of the dependent variable.
+And for lowess, y-hat is obtained as a different linear combination of the values of y.

 ### Random Forest Regression
-Random Forest is a variable of supervised learning algorithm that uses ensemble methods for regression (and also classification).
+Random Forest (RF) is a variable of supervised learning algorithm that uses ensemble methods for regression (and also classification).
 It begins by constructing many decision trees with the training data and outputs the mean prediction of individual trees.
 Within the random forest, there isn't interaction between the individual trees so the trees prevent each other from individual errors.
 So, the forest acts as an estimator algorithm that aggregates the result of many trees and then outputs the optimal result.

 Since Random Forest is an ensemble technique that can do classificaion and regression, we call the techniques RF uses Bootstrap and Aggregation, which is also known as "bagging".
 This technique combines multiple decision trees in determining the final output, which was discussed above.